 In 1996, operating activities provided net cash inflows of \$574 million, an increase of \$388 million from 1995.
-This increase was due mainly to the decrease in other liabilities of \$549 million and to the increase in net income of \$53 million.
+This increase was due mainly to the decrease in other liabilities of \$549 million and to the increase in net income before the cumulative effect of the change in accounting method of \$53 million.
 Investing activities provided \$1.6 billion in cash in 1996, a decrease of \$926 million from the cash provided in 1995.
 In 1996, Sallie Mae purchased \$9.9 billion of student loans and student loan participations.
 Sallie Mae also securitized \$6.0 billion of student loans and received \$5.6 billion in student loan and warehousing advance repayments.
 Financing activities used \$3.2 billion in cash in 1996 as Sallie Mae repaid a net \$7.4 billion in long-term notes and saw an increase in net short-term borrowings of \$4.7 billion.
 As student loans are securitized the need for long-term financing of these assets on balance sheet will decrease.